Worley guilty on all counts - Fulton County Expositor

-James D. Worley is guilty of 17 counts against him in the Sierah Joughin murder trial, a Fulton County Common Pleas Court jury unanimously decided Tuesday.
+James D. Worley is guilty on all counts in the abduction and murder case of Metamora resident Sierah Joughin, a Fulton County Common Pleas Court jury decided unanimously on Tuesday.

 The jury of eight women and four men raised their hands in agreement after Judge Jeffrey Robinson read the guilty verdict for each count, which included murder, aggravated murder, abduction, kidnapping, felonious assault, possession of criminal tools, gross abuse of a corpse, tampering with evidence, and weapons under a disability.